aleksa-sukovic/scrapy/README.md

 ### Exception handling

-In general, Scrapy tries to handle all possible exceptions wrapping them in base Scrapy exception class: ScrapeException.
+In general, Scrapy tries to handle all possible exceptions wrapping them in base Scrapy exception class: *ScrapeException*.

-What this means is that you can organize your app around single exception for general error handling.
+What this means is that you can organize your app around a single exception for general error handling.

-A more granular system for error handling is planned for future releases, that will allow you to react to specific parser exceptions.
+A more granular system is planned for future release which would allow you to react to a specific parser exceptions.

 ```php
         use Scrapy\Builders\ScrapyBuilder;